 Although restaurant owners are quick to blame the labor shortage on unemployment checks, it is way more complex than that.
 In interviews with the Washington Post, ten current and past workers explained numerous reasons they were hesitant to come back to work, pointing to low wages, disputes with bosses, and safety concerns, especially after the pandemic.
 It is critical that employers rethink hiring practices and work on building a stronger company culture to retain employees and foster talent.

+Frontline workers are increasingly reliant on technology to do their jobs.
+Specifically, 75% of frontline workers spend most of their time using technology.
+Yet, 60% of deskless workers are unsatisfied with or believe there is room for improvement in the technology they are provided to do their work.
 Opus training provides the simplest way to train for your frontline; they allow managers to design micro-courses and deliver them over test message, increasing productivity amongst the whole team and maintaining active communication